Last updated January, 2017.

 The game’s set in the future where humans are no more than a curiosity to the robots who have taken over.
 The most basic activities like making lunch, checking out at the grocery store or blending carrots and floppy discs become incredibly thrilling.
 The ability to smash objects, throw things across the rooms or stock objects lets you get a feel of the controllers but is an insanely addicting game.

-The Playstation VR has just arrived and the future is bright.
+The Playstation VR has only been around for a few months, but one thing is clear: the future is bright.
 It remains unseen how much mainstream success the platform will have, but so far it is easily the most accessible of the three “hardcore” VR platforms.
 Have you picked up a PSVR yet?
 If so, what’s your current favorite game?